universitytheater/utheater.github.io/_pages/about/committee.md

 **Want to run for Committee?** Elections are every year, 6th week of Winter Quarter!

-**How do you contact Committee?** Reach all of us at [ut-committee@uchicago.edu](mailto:ut-committee@uchicago.edu), or click on the names below to email members individually.
+**How do you contact Committee?** Reach all of us at [ut-committee@lists.uchicago.edu](mailto:ut-committee@lists.uchicago.edu), or click on the names below to email members individually.

 ---